codingMustache/codingMustache/README.md

 ## Joke of the Day

-Animal Fact #25: Most bobcats are not named bob.
+People who don't eat gluten are really going against the grain.

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. 2002
+ 1. PC-9801
- 2. 1999
+ 2. MSX
- 3. 2008
+ 3. Xmillennium
- 4. 2005
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  2005
+  FM-7
 </details>